 Turbine is designed to make breathing easier during aerobic exercise and activity.
-Because retention in the nose during these activities is vital, Turbine employs more robust materials and employs more robust materials and retention features on the paddles and curved arms to hold the device in place during intense exercise.
+Because retention in the nose during these activities is vital, Turbine employs more robust materials and retention features on the paddles and curved arms to hold the device in place during intense exercise.